dlwicksell/VPE/README.md

 functionality without VISTA or RPMS.
 Anything Fileman related will not work if Fileman isn't installed.

+## Upgrade
+There is no automated way to upgrade VPE right now.
+Here are the instructions to upgrade:

+ 1. Merge User QWIKS from ^XVEMS("QU") to a scratch global
+ 2. Make sure all users have halted off VPE Shell
+ 3. Delete routines XVEM*, XVS*, XVVM*, and XV
+ 4. Kill global ^XVEMS
+ 5. Load VPE_XXPX.RSA routines from the disk
+ 6. Do ^XV to install and start VPE
+ 7. Merge Saved user QWIKS from scratch global to ^XVEMS("QU")
+ 8. Run ..PARAM to adjust your parameters if you wish

 ## Using VPE (Brief User Manual)
 To enter VPE, type `D ^XV`.
 An online manual can be found by just typing '?' when at the '>>' VPE prompt.